pytorch/pytorch/aten/src/ATen/native/README.md

 As a convention we use 'out' to indicate an output argument.
 This aligns with the Python bindings.
 Even if a function might not be used in the Python bindings, we still advise to follow this convention.
+Check the generated code when making a change to make sure you're not breaking the API when renaming an argument name of an existing function.

 TODO: Do argument names affect Python keyword arguments?